 Beta Decay.
-A form of radioactive decay in which an unstable atomic nucleus emits an electron and a neutrino, which transforms one of the neutrons in the nucleus into a proton.
+A form of radioactive decay in which an unstable atomic nucleus emits an electron and an antineutrino, which transforms one of the neutrons in the nucleus into a proton.

-activities of living organisms shortly after the bed was laid
+of living organisms shortly after the bed was laid down.

 Birefringence.
 An optical property of certain minerals, which causes images seen through the mineral to be doubled.
 Calcite is the most common mineral showing this property.

-large volume of lithic fragments embedded in ash of similar
+volume of lithic fragments embedded in ash of similar composition.

-composition.
-Typically formed when part of a dome or high-aspect
+Typically formed when part of a dome or high-aspect flow of